ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### enqueue

-A specialized term used to indicate inserting an element onto a queue.
+A specialised term used to indicate inserting an element onto a queue.

 ### entry-sequenced file